 Asthma is a chronic disease that causes the airways of the lungs to swell and narrow.
 It leads to breathing difficulty such as wheezing, shortness of breath, chest tightness, and coughing.

 Asthma is caused by swelling (inflammation) in the airways.
-When an asthma attack occurs, the lining of the air passages swells and the muscles surrounding the airways become tight.
+An asthma attack occurs when the lining of the air passages has become swollen and the muscles surrounding the airways become tight.
 This narrowing reduces the amount of air that can pass through the airway.

 Asthma symptoms can be caused by breathing in substances called allergens or triggers, or by other causes.